 Provide details if your business or business owners or current employees or proposed employees have been convicted or are currently under charges for violation of State, Federal, or local law or regulation in the last 5 years.
 Do not include minor traffic tickets.

-Include payment of the Application Fee - $ [insert amount].
-See “Attachment ” B.
+Include payment of the Application Fee - $100.00 See “Attachment ” B.

 Please sign and date your application.
 If the person SIGNING this application is an Authorized Agent for the business, proof of signing authority must accompany this application.